Low-code platform Betty Blocks aims to ride the citizen developer wave

 Obdam said the company will use its new funding to add tools that more proactively guide citizen developers to build applications in a way that enables them to avoid these issues.
 For example, much of the knowledge for identifying vulnerabilities in a piece of code created by a citizen developer can be automated, he said.
 Specifically, Betty Block is committed to making the platform even easier to use, enhancing governance features, adding more templates, and providing more backend integrations.

 Competition among providers of low-code platforms is already fierce.
 But the funding serves to assure customers that Betty Blocks will be around for the long haul, Obdam said.
-However, additional funding will most likely be required amid competition from rivals that include Salesforce, Microsoft, ServiceNow, and a host of other providers of low code platforms hoping to increase their appeal to citizen developers, Obdam added.
+However, additional funding will most likely be required amid competition from rivals that include Salesforce, Microsoft, ServiceNow, and a host of other providers of low-code platforms hoping to increase their appeal to citizen developers, Obdam added.

 Renegade tech